 That’s the beauty of painkillers.
 They stop the pain, so you can continue on with your day.

 Unfortunately, painkillers aren’t without their fair share of risks.
-And when speaking specifically about powerful opioids like OxyContin or Percocet, painkillers can have very negative effects on your body.
-In this article, we’ll review how pain pills work and discuss the long-term effects painkillers can have on the body.
+And when speaking specifically about powerful opioids like OxyContin or Percocet, can have very negative painkiller side effects on your body.
+In this article, we’ll review how pain pills work and discuss the Long-Term Painkiller Side Effects on the body.

 Let’s go back to the headache example.
 After twisting off the cap to the Advil bottle, you pour a couple pills into your hand and grab a glass of water.
 You then toss the pills to the back of your mouth, take a sip of water and swallow.

 You know Advil always does the trick when you have a headache, but do you know what it’s actually doing to make your headache go away?